-Tumors may occur at any age.
+Tumors can occur at any age.
 Many tumors are more common at a certain age.
-Most brain tumors are rare in the first year of life.
+In general, brain tumors in children are very rare.

 COMMON TUMOR TYPES

-Headaches are probably the most common symptom.
-Patterns that may occur with brain tumors include:
+Headaches are often the most common symptom.
+But only very rarely do children with headaches have a tumor.
+Headache patterns that may occur with brain tumors include:

-- Headaches that get worse when waking up in the morning, and thengo awaywithin a few hours
+- Headaches that are worse when waking up in the morning and go away within a few hours

 - Headaches that get worse with coughing or exercise, or with a change in body position